a

 Examples of Applications of Risk Assessment Tools

-For an effective site-wide OH&S Risk Assessment a combination of these tools is needed.
-For example, in assessing human workplace activities checklists are often best; while FMEAs are frequently chosen for the assessment of workplace processes (where the assessment is focused in a step-by-step manner on the activities that go to make up the process).
+A combination of these tools is needed for an effective site-wide OH&S risk assessment.
+For example, checklists are often best for assessing human workplace activities, while FMEAs are frequently chosen for assessing workplace processes (where the assessment is focused step-by-step on the activities that make up the process).

 Where to Get Risk Management Tools